How To Write A Motivation Letter

 Overloading with Irrelevant Information

-Your motivation letter should only focus on your academic interests, goals, and why you are a good fit for the specific program and university you are applying to.
+Your motivation letter should focus solely on your academic interests, goals, and why you are a good fit for the specific program and university to which you are applying.

 Failing to Showcase Your Understanding of the Course and University